(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 I think I am quite far from being a minimalist.
 I think minimalism has many advantages.
 But I am not sure it is for everyone.
 I think being frugal and avoid impulse expenses is more than enough for most people.
 On the other hand, I like the fact that being minimalist will save you space in your house.
 This will avoid you having to need a larger house or apartment for instance.
 I still think I should be more minimalist with all the things I am keeping at home.
 I am going to try to get rid of some stuff.
 And I will go through my bills to see if I can save money again.
 This could help me on my way to Financial Independence.

 This book is interesting.
 But it is really small.
 It contains only very few specific advice.
 I think it would deserve to get a bit more detailed about several of its aspects.
 The ideas are there, but not always the means to apply them.
 This book did not convince me to become minimalist.
 Nevertheless, it is well written and makes sense in its organization.
-But since it is preaching minimalism, it succeeded in being a minimalist book ;)
+But since it is preaching minimalism, it succeeded in being a minimalist book!

 I still have two more books to read on minimalism in the books I already bought.
 Also, I have one book about the stock market.
 I will probably start reading the one about the stock market first to make a change.
-Then, I will continue with the second book on minimalist.
+Then, I will continue with the second book on minimalism.

 Did you read this book?
 What do you think of minimalism?
 Did you read any book about it?